dascentral/ubuntu-dotfiles/README.md

 ./update.sh
 ```

-The update script does rely on thee use of `sudo` so while you could run that
+The update script relies on the use of `sudo` so while you could run that
 daily, you should avoid running it on crontab unless you have `sudoers`
 setup properly.